chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 ## 2025

 **Chinasa T. Okolo** and Jonathan Shock.
 "AI for Africa, by Africa: Rethinking Governance, Data, and Development."
-To appear in the _African Research Universities Alliance (ARUA) Biennal International Conference_, 2025.
+To appear in the _African Research Universities Alliance (ARUA) Biennial International Conference_, 2025.

 **Chinasa T. Okolo**, Doreen Abiero, and Melody Musoni.
 "AI and Data Governance in Africa: Bridging Regional Integration and Global Influence."
 To appear in the _Journal of Technology and Regulation (TechReg) Special Issue on "From Hype to Reality: Making Sense of AI Governance in Africa,"_ 2025.